 Traditional concept of utility is vaguely addressed as an intuitive interpretation, for example, "the satisfaction derived from consuming commodities" (Henderson and Quant, 1971).
-However, such a utility concept has never been seriously applied in economic theoretical or empirical studies.
+However, such a utility concept has never been seriously applied in theoretical or empirical studies in economics.
 To give this concept an operational sense, a market investigation for consumers' satisfaction seems feasible.
-Nonetheless, existing recognized utility functions used in empirical studies, such as Klein-Rubin utility function, all are not obtained from satisfaction investigations.
-In fact, useful utility functions in empirical studies all are proposed for commodity quantity measures but not for satisfaction measures.
-The traditional utility concept is an oral decorate artifact rather than a meaningful definition, without any direct contribution to existing economic descriptions such as utility maximization, empirical analysis on consumers' commodity choices, and so on.
+Nonetheless, the existing recognized utility functions used in empirical studies, such as the Klein-Rubin utility function, are not obtained from satisfaction investigations.
+In fact, useful utility functions in empirical studies are proposed for commodity quantity measures but not for satisfaction measures.
+The traditional utility concept is an oral decorate artifact rather than a meaningful definition, without any direct contribution to current economic descriptions such as utility maximization, empirical analysis on consumers' commodity choices, and so on.
 It may mix economics with marketing.
-This concept should be clarified from more detailed analysis on its psychological attributes and economics requirement.
+This concept should be clarified from a more detailed analysis on its psychological attributes and economics requirement.

 As commodity consumptions, subjects' judgments in Meas.
-1~3 have no difference, and the satisfactions derived from them should be the same.
+1, 2, and 3 have no difference, and the satisfactions derived from them should be the same.
 However, they deliver significantly different utility descriptions.
 The results of Meas.
 1 and Meas.
 3 are two different utility curves subject to different functions; Meas.
 2 follows a convex utility curve, but Meas.
 3 a concave one.
 They are distinguished from each other only by their different estimate patterns.
-Thus, the judgment of utility relies on the psychological presentation patterns rather than a purely satisfaction derived from consuming commodities.
+Thus, the judgment of utility relies on the psychological presentation patterns rather than on pure satisfaction derived from consuming commodities.
 Utility is a typical psychological magnitude that is differently yielded from various perceptual processes.
 Perceptual pattern is one of important determinants in it.

 The utility curves of Meas.
-2 and 3 were changed from convex to concave in experiments.
-It is certainly not caused by the variation of subjects' preference but by the variation of stimulus presentation pattern.
+2 and 3 were changed from convex to concave in the experiments.
+It is certainly not caused by the variation of subjects' preference but by the variation of stimulus presentation patterns.
 In Meas.
 2, the money amounts were informed to subjects who were asked to estimate utilities of those money amounts in terms of massage durations.
 In reverse, in Meas.
 3, the massage durations were informed to subjects who were asked to estimate utilities of those massage durations in terms of money amounts.
 Such a change of perceptual process caused the variations from convex to concave.
 In Meas.
-1 and 3, two different perceptual processes, double and single estimates, also caused different two kinds of utility curves reported.
+1 and 3, the two different perceptual processes, double estimate and single estimate, also caused two different types of utility curves.
 All these changes are attributed to the variations of perceptual patterns.

-Either in existing theoretical or empirical applications of utility analyses, for instance, in the theoretical analysis on utility maximization or econometric applications in empirical data, the utility function is always used to describe how consumers to distribute their quantity choices among varieties of commodities but not to indicate the degrees of consumers' satisfactions.
+The utility function, either in current theoretical or empirical applications, e.g., in the theoretical analysis on utility maximization or econometric applications in empirical data, is always used to describe how consumers distribute their quantity choices among varieties of commodities but not to indicate the degrees of consumers' satisfactions.
 The psychophysical interpretation for utility measure seeks to reveal the relationship between subjective and objective commodity quantities.
-It agrees with economics requirements of utility analysis.
-Utility theory should emphasize more on the analysis of perceptual quantity.
+It agrees with economics requirements of the utility analysis.
+The utility theory should emphasize more on the analysis of perceptual quantity.